Are you a relationship builder? An organizer? A communicator?

-- Deploying leadership from the Minnesota Task Force on Housing, engaged business leaders, and other key members of the community to serve as strategic housing ambassadors to bring the housing agenda forward in the media and public settings.
+- Deploying leadership from the Minnesota Task Force on Housing, business leaders, and other key members of the community to serve as spokespersons on the housing agenda in the media and public settings.

-- Hosting and facilitating campaign leadership meeting and coordinating resources effectively to achieve the strategy; these resources will include, but are not limited to, in-kind organizational staff support, vendors, consultants, campaign funds and volunteers within the broader housing coalition.
+- Hosting and facilitating campaign leadership meetings and coordinating resources to achieve objectives.
+Resources may include in-kind organizational staff support, vendors, consultants, campaign funds and volunteers within the broader housing coalition.

 - Working with legal advisors to ensure full compliance with all federal, state, and local laws and ordinances impacting the campaign, including those concerning ballot initiatives, campaign finance, and internal campaign administration.

-This position is intended as a full-time role but can be re-envisioned to consider alternative arrangements including a contract or consulting set-up for the right candidate, depending on experience.
-Modest travel is expected across metro and to Greater Minnesota communities.
+This position is full-time but may be re-envisioned to consider alternative arrangements including a contract or consulting for the right candidate, depending on skills and experience.
+Travel is expected across metro and to Greater Minnesota communities.

-The Campaign Manager will be contracted by Greater Minnesota Housing Fund and report to a multi-organization steering team who will serve in a governing role for the campaign.
-The anticipated timeline for the effort is two years, beginning late summer/early fall of 2018.
+The Housing Issues Campaign Manager will be contracted by Greater Minnesota Housing Fund and report to a multi-organization team who will serve a governing role for the campaign.
+The anticipated timeline for the effort is two years, beginning fall of 2018.

-The ideal candidate for this role will be a strategic thinker with an entrepreneurial spirit who can be a leader of leaders.
-We are looking for someone who seeks to be collaborative and find common ground and who has proven success in and commitment to working with diverse interest groups and populations.
-This leader needs to rise above traditional political alliances to articulate a bipartisan legislative agenda and organizing strategy.
+The ideal candidate will be a strategic thinker with an entrepreneurial spirit who can be a leader among leaders, with a proven ability to be collaborative and find common ground among diverse interest groups.
+This leader will be non-partisan and able to articulate a non-partisan agenda and organizing strategy.
 Priority will be given to candidates with: